Swati384/mini-arcade-games/README.md

 Make something fun, weird, cool, or chaotic.
 Surprise us.
 Break the rules of normal.
 Just **make a mini game that works**.

+## Included Games

+- `reaction-timer/` — Simple Reaction Timer: click when the screen turns green.
+Open `reaction-timer/index.html` in your browser to play.
+See `reaction-timer/README.md` for details.